http://www.physorg.com/news/2011-01-electrifying-dirty.html

 arsenic, mercury, selenium, nitrates and sulphates.

-''We've seen that microbes with the EBR system work between
+''We've seen that microbes with the EBR system work between 2 and 10 times faster than the

-research professor at Utah's Department of Metallurgical
+Adams, the research professor at Utah's Department of

-Engineering who pioneered the system. ''Because the microbes are
+Metallurgical Engineering who pioneered the system. ''Because

 He adds, ''The metal contaminants are removed and collected in a